DomDevs2000/Kliq-Node-API/readme.md

 # Update /api/users

-to update a user, a put request can be made to /api/users/ id (id being the the id of the user you want to update) with a json body containing the user's details, similar to the post request e.g
+to update a user, a put request can be made to /api/users/id (id being the the id of the user you want to update) with a json body containing the user's details, similar to the post request e.g
 {